Aiko/challenge/README.md

 - The API is stateful.
 This means that the process must preserve state, e.g. it should handle one mailbox at a time and methods may be delivered in sequence over time (e.g. connect, list folders, fetch messages, wait 5 min, list folders, fetch messages, wait 3 min, move messages, etc)
 - The API is meant to run locally on a device.
 It should not require complex build steps, containerization or etc., instead opt for a simple, local implementation that compiles to an executable binary.
 - The API should be cross-platform.
 Solutions that rely on native methods and cannot be cross-compiled to Windows and Mac at a minimum will be marked down.
 The test suite will run on both Windows and Mac, and the point breakdown between the two is approximately 50/50 (slightly more points will be awarded to Mac implementations, as applicants have met some difficulty in the past with M1 chips and .NET)
+- Be sure to document any caveats of your API.
+For example, what format JSON it expects, what format JSON it returns, etc.
+  - documentation accounts for 50% of the design mark
+  - be sure to document any design decisions that could be helpful; e.g. most applicants will parse the recipients/cc/bcc fields into structured objects including the name and email address as properties, which is a GREAT design decision and should definitely be documented!
+- When Ye-jin was implementing the API, she found Outlook/Exchange mailservers are much more aggressive about keeping the connection alive.
+This means that the client must be able to handle the server closing the connection and reconnecting.
+She recommends applicants to create a free @outlook.com to test with [here](https://outlook.live.com).
+She also recommends using the Graph Explorer to generate an OAuth token for the XOAUTH2 process (which Outlook requires). **If you have trouble generating this token, please reach out to us and we will provide you with a Node.js project you can run to generate a token as you need it!**
+- Josh tested against GMail.
+Getting an OAuth token for GMail is a bit more involved.
+We can't provide this as getting users onto our stack is a bit of a security issue.
+Instead, make a test account, and generate an app passowrd so you can use Basic Auth.